xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractreferencetype/endline.md

+The ending line number where the reference concludes.

 ## Signature

 ```typescript
 endline: number | undefined;
 ```

+## Remarks

+Specifies the line number in the source code where the reference relationship ends.
+Combined with the starting line, this provides a complete range for the reference occurrence, enabling precise source code highlighting and navigation capabilities.
+Note that this attribute may be missing in some reference elements despite being defined as mandatory in the XML schema.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>